junesirius/junesirius.github.io/_posts/Supernatural/2024-11-01-SPN-Angelic-black-death.md

 <br>

+#### Act 4

 The gate is not guarded by any angel.
 The whole playground is totally empty, no sign of any human or angel.
 Considering most of the angels are busy tendering their new disease outburst, it's more or less expected.

 Dean still frowns at the place.
-He never likes this place, after the angels make the playground a Heaven elevator portal, nothing good ever happened every time anyone is near here.
+He never likes this place, after the angels made the playground a Heaven elevator portal, nothing good ever happened every time anyone is near here.

-The air in the Impala goes quiet for a few minutes after the car parks, all three of them fell into their own thoughts, before Dean breaks the silence.
+The air in the Impala goes quiet for a few minutes after the car parks, all three of them fall into their own thoughts, before Dean breaks the silence.
 "You ready?"
 He turns to Cass in the back seat.

 "Just do it."
 Castiel answers gravely.

 There is not much space in the Impala to make it a comfortable surgery table, so they have to make do.
-Castiel leans back on the back seat next to the door with his eyes closed, Dean holds the syringe tight and close to his skin near the neck, and Sam holds the flask besides him, looking at them with his worried eyes.
+Castiel leans back on the back seat next to the door with his eyes closed, Dean holds the syringe tight and close to his skin near the neck, and Sam holds the flask besides him, watching them with his worried eyes.

 Dean swallows, eyes wandering around Castiel's vulnerable bare skin by the throat, remembering this is exactly how every time he got his throat cut and grace taken, now he's trusting him to do the exact same worst thing to himself.
 Dean has to use his left hand to steady the right one, like holding a gun for the first time.

 Dean takes another breath, and finally pushes out for the last inch.
-It turns out that it is fairly easy to stab a needle inside someone's neck and start extracting -- or maybe it's just that the angel biology being different from human.
-Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes uncontrollably get caught by the color and brightness of the light, his heart bumps with a sudden knowledge that to some extent, he might be looking at Cass' true form now, no matter how small the portion is.
+It turns out that it is fairly easy to stab a needle into someone's neck and start extracting -- or maybe it's just that the angel biology being different from human.
+Bright glowing light starts flowing into the syringe, Dean can't help stare at the beautiful light in there, his eyes get caught by the color and brightness of the light uncontrollably, his heart bumps with a sudden knowledge that to some extent, he might be looking at Cass' true form right now, no matter how small the portion is.

 When he tears his eyes away, Dean notices Cass clenches his teeth tight with deep lines between his brows.
-His breath catches pace too, getting deeper and quicker, like he's enduring huge pain.
+His breath catches pace too, getting deeper and quicker, clearly enduring some huge pain.

-Dean stops immediately, the syringe is already filled with grace.
+Dean stops immediately, though the syringe is already pretty full with grace.
 He takes the needle out of Cass, asking eagerly with a hand landed on angel's shoulder, "How you feeling?"

 "Continue."
 Cass breathes out the single word between his gritted teeth.